MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/apple-open-id.md

 ---
-title: "Setup Sign In with Apple for PlayFab"
+title: "Set up Sign In with Apple for PlayFab"
-description: "How to setup Sign In with Apple in PlayFab."
+description: "How to set up Sign In with Apple in PlayFab."
-author: DanBehrendt
+author: antnguyen89
-ms.author: joanlee
+ms.author: antnguyen
-ms.date: 02/25/2020
+ms.date: 08/09/2022
 ms.topic: article
 ms.prod: playfab
 keywords: playfab, OpenID, Apple, Auth 2.0 ms.localizationpriority: medium
 ---

-# Setup Sign In with Apple for PlayFab
+# Set up Sign In with Apple for PlayFab

-This guide covers the series of steps needed to setup your PlayFab applications to take advantage of Sign in with Apple.
+This guide covers the series of steps needed to set up your PlayFab applications to take advantage of Sign in with Apple.

-## Setup your Application Identifier
+## Set up your Application Identifier

 Before you can use Sign in with Apple in your applications, you'll need to address some setup steps in the [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/certificates/list) section of Apple's developer portal.